-- a) compare the nervous and endocrine systems as communication systems that co-ordinate responses to changes in the internal and external environment (see 14.1a and 14.1b) - b) describe the structure of a sensory neurone and a motor neurone - c) outline the roles of sensory receptor cells in detecting stimuli and stimulating the transmission of nerve impulses in sensory neurones (a suitable example is the chemoreceptor cell found in human taste buds) - d) describe the functions of sensory, relay and motor neurones in a reflex arc - e) describe and explain the transmission of an action potential in a myelinated neurone and its initiation from a resting potential (the importance of sodium and potassium ions in impulse transmission should be emphasised) - f) explain the importance of the myelin sheath (saltatory conduction) in determining the speed of nerve impulses and the refractory period in determining their frequency - g) describe the structure of a cholinergic synapse and explain how it functions, including the role of calcium ions - h) outline the roles of synapses in the nervous system in allowing transmission in one direction and in allowing connections between one neurone and many others (summation, facilitation and inhibitory synapses are not required) - describe the roles of neuromuscular junctions, transverse system tubules and sarcoplasmic reticulum in stimulating contraction in striated muscle - j) describe the ultrastructure of striated muscle with particular reference to sarcomere structure - explain the sliding filament model of muscular contraction including the roles of troponin, tropomyosin, calcium ions and ATP - explain the roles of the hormones FSH, LH, oestrogen and progesterone in controlling changes in the ovary and uterus during the human menstrual cycle - m) outline the biological basis of contraceptive pills containing oestrogen and/or progesterone
+Learning outcomes Candidates should be able to: 15.1 Control and co-ordination in mammals The nervous system provides fast communication between a) compare the nervous and endocrine systems as communication systems that co-ordinate responses to changes in the internal and external environment (see 14.1a and 14.1b) receptors and effectors.
+Transmission between b) describe the structure of a sensory neurone and a motor neurone neurones takes place at synapses. outline the roles of sensory receptor cells in detecting stimuli and stimulating the transmission of nerve impulses in sensory neurones (a suitable example is the chemoreceptor cell found in human taste buds) describe the functions of sensory, relay and motor neurones in a reflex arc e) describe and explain the transmission of an action potential in a myelinated neurone and its initiation from a resting potential (the importance of sodium and potassium ions in impulse transmission should be emphasised) explain the importance of the myelin sheath (saltatory conduction) in determining the speed of nerve impulses and the refractory period in determining their frequency g) describe the structure of a cholinergic synapse and explain how it functions, including the role of calcium ions h) outline the roles of synapses in the nervous system in allowing transmission in one direction and in allowing connections between one neurone and many others (summation, facilitation and inhibitory synapses are not required) describe the roles of neuromuscular junctions, transverse system tubules and sarcoplasmic reticulum in stimulating contraction in striated muscle j) describe the ultrastructure of striated muscle with particular reference to sarcomere structure explain the sliding filament model of muscular contraction including the roles of troponin, tropomyosin, calcium ions and ATP The endocrine system is a slower system that controls long-term changes.
+Fertility explain the roles of the hormones FSH, LH, oestrogen and progesterone in controlling changes in the ovary and uterus during the human menstrual cycle may be controlled by use of hormones. m) outline the biological basis of contraceptive pills containing oestrogen and/or progesterone